CLC

 What Makes Arkansas Contractor Licensing Unique

-Workers' Comp with 2+ Employees
+Workers' Comp at 2+ Employees for Construction

-Military & Veteran Expedited Processing
+Military & Veteran Expedited Licensure

 Lifetime License at 65+